-The first uniform instruction for the U.S. Navy was issued by the Secretary of War on 24 August 1791.
-It provided a distinctive dress for the officers who would command the ships of the Federal Navy.
-The instruction did not include a uniform for the enlisted man, although there was a degree of uniformity.
-The usual dress of a seaman was made up of a short jacket, shirt, vest, long trousers, and a black low crowned hat.
+In 1791, the U.S. Secretary of War (the precursor to the Department of Defense) issued an order outlining the required clothing for officers in the Navy.
+It provided a distinctive dress for the officers who would command the ships but did not include specific instructions for enlisted sailors.
+The usual dress of a seaman was made up of a short jacket, shirt, vest, long trousers, and a black low-crowned hat.

-In 1913 high laced shoes of tan leather first appeared in Uniform Regulations and were authorized for wear by aviators with khakis.
+In 1913 high-laced shoes of tan leather first were authorized for wear by aviators with khakis.
 The color changed to russet brown in 1922.
-Uniforms exclusive to the aviation community were abolished in the 1920's and reinstated in the 1930's.
+Uniforms exclusive to the aviation community were abolished in the 1920s and reinstated in the 1930s.
 The authorized color of aviators shoes has alternated between brown and black since then.

 The peacoat is a cold weather version of the first uniform authorized, the pea-jacket.
-A warm, heavy coat made from "Pee" cloth or "Pilot" cloth, a course stout kind of twilled blue cloth with a nap on one side.
+The warm, heavy coat is made from "Pilot" cloth, a course, stout kind of twilled blue cloth with a nap on one side.

 Thirteen Buttons on Trousers

 There is no relationship between the 13 buttons on the trousers and the 13 original colonies.
-Before 1894, the trousers had only seven buttons and in the early 1800's they had 15 buttons.
-It wasn't until the broadfall front was enlarged that the 13 buttons were added to the uniform and only then to add symmetry of design.
+Before 1894, the trousers had only seven buttons and in the early 1800s they had 15 buttons.

-Officers stars were first approved on line officers uniforms on 28 January 1864.
+Officers' stars were first approved for line officers' uniforms in 1864.
 All regulations since 1873 have specified that one ray would point downward toward the gold stripe on the sleeve.
 The reason for this is unknown.

 Stripes and Stars on Jumper Uniforms

-On 18 January 1876, Rear Admiral Stephen B. Luce recommended a collar with stars and stripes as a substitute for the plain collar used on the frocks of seamen.
-Three stripes on the collar were proposed for all grades, with the stripes on the cuffs to indicated grade.
+In 1876, three stripes on the collar were proposed for all grades, with the stripes on the cuffs to indicate grade.
 One stripe for E-1, etc.

 Distinguishing Marks/Rating Badges

-The black neckerchief or bandanna first appeared as early as the 16th century and was utilized as a sweat band and collar closure.
-Black was the predominant color as it was practical and did not readily show dirt.
-There is no truth to the myth that the black neckerchief was designed as a sign of mourning for Admiral Nelson's death.
+The black neckerchief or bandanna first appeared as early as the 16th century and was utilized as a sweatband and collar closure.
+There is no truth to the myth that the black neckerchief was designed as a sign of mourning for Admiral Horatio Nelson's death.

-The first enlisted women's uniform was comprised of a single-breasted coat, blue in winter and white in summer, long gull bottomed skirts and a straight-brimmed sailor hat, blue felt in winter and white straw in summer, black shoes and stockings.
+The first enlisted women's uniform was comprised of a single-breasted coat, blue in winter and white in summer, a long skirt and a straight-brimmed sailor hat, blue felt in winter and white straw in summer, black shoes and stockings.

 Command at Sea Pin

-Established in 1960 to recognize the responsibilities placed on those officers of the Navy who are in command, or who have successfully commanded, ships and aircraft squadrons of the fleet.
-The component parts, a commission pennant, an anchor, and the line star, were determined to be ideally suited for a design which would be symbolic in the ready identification of those officers who have attained the highly coveted and responsible title of Commanding Officer of our commissioned units at sea.
+This decoration was established in 1960 to recognize the responsibilities placed on those officers of the Navy who are in command, or who have successfully commanded, ships and aircraft squadrons of the fleet.
+The component parts include a commission pennant, an anchor, and the line star.

 Aviation Green Uniform

-In September 1917 the "Forestry" Green uniform of the U.S. Marine Corps was authorized for aviation officers as a winter working uniform.
+In 1917 the "Forestry" green uniform of the U.S. Marine Corps was authorized for aviation officers as a winter working uniform.
 The earliest use of the uniform by enlisted men came in 1941 when chief petty officers designated as Naval Aviation Pilots were authorized to wear the uniform.
-In NOV 1985 Aviation Working Greens were authorized for wear by women in the aviation community.

-Gray uniforms in the same style as khaki were first introduced on 16 April 1943 as an officers uniform.
-On 3 June 1943, the uniform was extended to include Chief Petty Officers.
-On 31 March 1944 cooks and stewards were permitted to wear the gray uniform.
-The Navy abolished the use of "grays" on 15 October 1949.
+Gray uniforms in the same style as khaki were first introduced on in 1943 as officers' uniforms.
+The Navy abolished the use of "grays" in 1949.

-A short saber with a cut and thrust blade and a large hand guard.
-Issued to enlisted men as a sidearm and maintained in ships armories until the beginning of WWII.
+A short saber with a cut and thrust blade and a large hand guard, the cutlass was issued to enlisted men as a sidearm and maintained in ships armories until the beginning of World War II.
 The weapons were officially declared obsolete in 1949.
-The Cutlass was considered an organizational issue item but was never considered to be a part of the enlisted uniform.
+The cutlass was considered an organizational issue item but was never considered to be a part of the enlisted uniform.